Stone-Codes/mastodon-pub-sub/README.md

  7. Set up the react app to easily utilize the API => Last feature to develop, as the API could also be consumed in another way

 # General shortcuts

  - No proper error handling / logging
  - No proper request validation when sending a status to the express api
  - No proper validation of the form on the publish-client
  - No proper linting / formatting setup
+ - No proper setup for any production deploy